leewtai/leewtai.github.io/courses/consult/template.md

 [The people that will approve, execute, and sustain the project]

-- Project Owner(s)
+- Project Owner(s) [Who is responsible if the project fails]
 - Data Scientist(s)
-- Stakeholder(s)
+- Stakeholder(s) [Who provides the resources]
-- Subject Matter Expert(s)
+- Subject Matter Expert(s) [Who understands the domain and data]

 #### Requirements and metrics

-[Short & long term metrics that aligns the project efforts with the project's intent.
-How does one know if success is achieved?]
+[Short & long term metrics that aligns the project efforts with the project's intent.]

+[Metrics include guardrail metrics vs success metrics, i.e. when do you know something is wrong vs going well?]

+[Metrics should be easily calculated]

 - Deliverable
   - A documented library that ingests any video of people moving that can then correct identifying all the individuals then predict their emotional state.
+- Metrics
-- Coverage for test video files - 95%
+  - Coverage for test video files - 95% minimum
   - Precision controlling for recall being at least 50%
--
+  - ...

 #### Timeline and milestones